 Belfast Star kept their advantage at the summit of the Domino’s Men’s Super League with an 84-80 victory over UCD Marian on Saturday.
-New signing Shane Dezonie led the way for Star with 24 points after Irish international Rapolas Buivydas received an ejection from the game.
-Marian took their biggest lead of the game in at half time with a 53-30 lead at the break.
+New signing Shane Dezonie led the way for Star with 24 points, after Irish international Rapolas Buivydas received an ejection from the game.
+Marian took their biggest lead of the game in at half-time with a 53-30 lead at the break.
 Bruce Saintilus and Tanner Graham combined for 59 points in the game.
-Marian also entered the final quarter with a 17-point lead, however a 34-13 final quarter from the league leaders gave Star their 16th victory of the season.
+Marian also entered the fourth with a 17-point lead, however a 34-13 final quarter from the league leaders gave Star their 16th victory of the season.

-Killester slipped further away from the top of the table after a 58-72 loss to Garvey’s Tralee Warriors.
+Killester slipped further away from the top of the table, following a 72-58 home loss to Garvey’s Tralee Warriors.
 Killester carried a ten-point lead into the final quarter of play, but a 26-2 fourth quarter in favour of Warriors completely turned the game on its head and gave Warriors the victory.
 Robert Braswell was the leading scorer for Killester, scoring 27 points.
 But it was the Warriors trio of Irshaad Hunte, Jordan Perkins and Daniel Jokubaitis running the show, Hunte scoring 15, Perkins with 18 and Jokubaitis adding 16 in the win.

-Killester fall to third after the results this weekend with a record of 14-6.
-Warriors are now 9-9 for the season after the defeat.
-However, they do hold two games in hand on the rest of sides around them.
+Killester fall to third with a record of 14-6, while Warriors are now 9-9 for the season, however, they do hold two games in hand on the rest of sides around them.

 Vincent’s are now up to fifth with an even 10-10 record, just one win off Éanna in fourth, however Éanna hold a game in hand over Vincent’s.
 Neptune remain bottom of the table with five wins, with just three games left to play.